nextcloud/news-updater/README.rst

 Running The Updater As Systemd Service
 --------------------------------------
-Since almost always you want to run and stop the updater using your in init system, you can create a very simple unit file.
-To do that, simply create a text file in **/etc/systemd/system/owncloud-news-updater.service** with the following contents
+Almost always you want to run and stop the updater using your in init system.
+As for Systemd, you can create a simple text file in **/etc/systemd/system/owncloud-news-updater.service** with the following contents:

 .. code:: ini